DCT

 The Invention Explained

-• The Patented Solution: The invention is a toy comprising a platform with upraised protrusions that form channels on its surface.
-A user can then press flexible, slender members into these channels, where they are "releasably securable" (’892 Patent, Abstract).
-This design allows for both tactile engagement through the act of pressing and peeling the members and creative engagement through pattern-making within the channels, as depicted in Figure 1A of the patent (’892 Patent, col. 4:5-25; Fig. 1A).
+• The Patented Solution: The invention is a toy comprising a platform with raised protrusions that form channels on its surface.
+A separate, flexible, slender member—such as a silicone string—is designed to be pushed into and "releasably securable" within these channels, often creating a satisfying "snap fit" (’892 Patent, Abstract; col. 4:65-67).
+This allows a user to create patterns and engage with the toy in a tactile, quiet, and creative manner, as illustrated in Figure 1A (’892 Patent, Fig. 1A).

 Key Claims at a Glance

-• A platform defined by a surface, a first channel, and a second channel that is "not rectilinearly parallel" to the first.
+• A platform with at least a first channel and a second channel that are "not rectilinearly parallel" to each other.

-• Each channel is formed by sidewalls of protrusions extending from the platform surface.
+• Each channel is defined by sidewalls of protrusions extending from the platform's surface.

-• A "discrete flexible member" that is cylindrical along at least a portion of its length.
+• A "discrete flexible member" that is cylindrical for at least part of its length.

-• The flexible member has a thickness allowing it to be "releasably securable" within the channels.
+• The flexible member has a thickness allowing it to be "releasably securable" within the channels, such that a portion of it becomes "curvilinear."

-• The flexible member has a cross-sectional profile with a circumdiameter less than its overall length.
+• The flexible member has a cross-sectional profile with a circumdiameter less than its length.

 III.
 The Accused Instrumentality